Community-acquired pneumonia: Prevention

-CAP may be prevented by treating underlying illnesses that increasing its risk, by smoking cessation, and by vaccination.
-Vaccination against haemophilus influenzae and streptococcus pneumoniae in the first year of life has been protective against childhood CAP.
-A vaccine against streptococcus pneumoniae, available for adults, is recommended for healthy individuals over 65 and all adults with COPD, heart failure, diabetes mellitus, cirrhosis, alcoholism, cerebrospinal fluid leaks or who have had a splenectomy.
+CAP may be prevented by treating underlying illnesses that increases its risk, by smoking cessation, and by vaccination.
+Vaccination against Haemophilus influenzae and Streptococcus pneumoniae in the first year of life has been protective against childhood CAP.
+A vaccine against Streptococcus pneumoniae, available for adults, is recommended for healthy individuals over 65 and all adults with COPD, heart failure, diabetes mellitus, cirrhosis, alcoholism, cerebrospinal fluid leaks or who have had a splenectomy.
 Re-vaccination may be required after five or ten years.

-Patients who have been vaccinated against streptococcus pneumoniae, health professionals, nursing-home residents and pregnant women should be vaccinated annually against influenza.
+Patients who have been vaccinated against Streptococcus pneumoniae, health professionals, nursing-home residents and pregnant women should be vaccinated annually against influenza.
 During an outbreak, drugs such as amantadine, rimantadine, zanamivir and oseltamivir have been demonstrated to prevent influenza.

 Treatment

 CAP is treated with an antibiotic that kills the infecting microorganism; treatment also aims at managing complications.
 If the causative microorganism is unidentified, which is often the case, the laboratory identifies the most effective antibiotic; this may take several days.

 Health professionals consider a person's risk factors for various organisms when choosing an initial antibiotic.
 Additional consideration is given to the treatment setting; most patients are cured by oral medication, while others must be hospitalized for intravenous therapy or intensive care.

-Current treatment guidelines recommend a beta lactam, like amoxicillin and a macrolide, like azithromycin or clarithromycin, or a quinolone, such as levofloxacin.
-Doxycycline is the antibiotic of choice in the UK for atypical bacteria, due to increased clostridium difficile colitis in hospital patients linked to the increased use of clarithromycin.
+Current treatment guidelines recommend a beta-lactam, like amoxicillin, and a macrolide, like azithromycin or clarithromycin, or a quinolone, such as levofloxacin.
+Doxycycline is the antibiotic of choice in the UK for atypical bacteria, due to increased Clostridioides difficile infection in hospital patients linked to the increased use of clarithromycin.

-Ceftriaxone and azithromycin are often used to treat community acquired pneumonia, which usually present with a few days of cough, fever, and shortness of breath.
+Ceftriaxone and azithromycin are often used to treat community-acquired pneumonia, which usually presents with a few days of cough, fever, and shortness of breath.
 Chest x-ray typically reveals a lobar infiltrate (rather than diffuse).

 Newborns

-Most newborn infants with CAP are hospitalized, receiving IV ampicillin and gentamicin for at least ten days to treat the common causative agents streptococcus agalactiae, listeria monocytogenes and escherichia coli.
+Most newborn infants with CAP are hospitalized, receiving IV ampicillin and gentamicin for at least ten days to treat the common causative agents Streptococcus agalactiae, Listeria monocytogenes and Escherichia coli.
 To treat the herpes simplex virus, IV acyclovir is administered for 21 days.